-Of the three major renewable energy sources (wind, solar and hydro), solar has had the highest growth rate over the years.
-According the Renewable Capacity Statistics 2019, solar accounted for a whopping 24% of increase in global renewable energy (about 94 GW).
+Of the three primary renewable energy sources (Hydro, Solar, and Wind), Solar has had the highest growth rate over the years.
+According to the Renewable Capacity Statistics 2019, solar accounted for a whopping 24% of the increase in global renewable energy (about 94 GW).
 The incredible growth is a testament to the success of solar across the globe.
 This gospel about a hopeful future can be attributed to several advantages of solar energy:

 1. Solar is everywhere

-Besides the obvious advantage of solar being a truly clean energy source, it is also the most abundant and a truly renewable energy source on earth.
+Besides the obvious advantage of solar being a truly clean energy source, it is also the most abundant and truly renewable energy source.
 There’s hardly a place on the planet that solar can’t reach.
 If one hour of the available solar energy is captured, it can power the entirety of humanity for a whole year.

-Contrary to popular belief, solar energy is in fact cheaper than fossil fuels now.
-In 1977, it costed an average of $77 to generate one watt of electricity through solar.
+Contrary to popular belief, solar energy is, in fact, cheaper than fossil fuels now.
+In 1977, it cost an average of $77 to generate one watt of electricity through solar.
 Now, we’re seeing numbers as low as $0.21 per watt.
-This massive reduction in cost can be attributed to advances in technology and mass production.
-Government grants and tax incentives further lower the costs, even in terms of initial investments for larger projects.
+This massive cost reduction can be attributed to technological advances and mass production.
+Government grants and tax incentives further lower the costs, even initial investments for larger projects.

 3. Short time of deployment

 Even including the time of approval for large programs, solar is one of the shortest and most effective sources of energy to deploy.
-One of the best examples of this advantage in action is what Tesla did to revive Puerto Rico after Hurricane Maria devastated the territory in 2017.
+One of the best examples of this advantage is what Tesla did to revive Puerto Rico after Hurricane Maria devastated the territory in 2017.
 Soon after the disaster, the energy crisis hit hard.
-In a bid to restore electricity supply to crucial sites such as hospitals, Tesla took the rapid response approach and built small solar plants across the island in just a matter of weeks!
+To restore electricity supply to binding sites such as hospitals, Tesla took the rapid response approach and built small solar plants across the island in weeks!

 4. Democratization of electricity

-Solar has the capacity to make you live grid-free.
-From small homes to large commercial sites, solar can be utilized anywhere.
-There have been several initiatives of community solar project who now have complete control over their electricity consumption.
-What’s truly endearing is that some are now even able to sell back electricity that is unused, thanks to advances in storage solutions!
-With the advent of IoT and automation, community-scale solar projects are the future.
+Solar can make you live grid-free.
+From tiny homes to large commercial sites, solar can be utilized anywhere.
+There have been several initiatives of solar community projects which now have complete control over their electricity consumption.
+What’s truly endearing is that some can directly sell back unused electricity, thanks to advances in storage solutions!
+With IoT and automation, community-scale solar projects are the future.
 It is not far-fetched to claim that solar energy has been a beacon of home for remote and inaccessible townships and villages across the globe.

 5. Low maintenance

-With no moving parts, maintenance of solar panels falls back to the basic minimum of cleaning and upkeep of wiring.
-Solar is a perpetual energy source that truly comes closest to the set it and forget it approach, significantly adding to the convenience aspect.
+With no moving parts, maintenance of solar panels falls back to the bare minimum of cleaning and upkeep of wiring.
+Solar is a perpetual energy source that comes closest to the set it and forget it approach, significantly adding to the convenience aspect.

-Once you have the initial set up completed, expansion is a breeze when it comes to solar.
-With nary a problem in terms of requirement of large, solar can be utilized anywhere where the sun’s rays shine bright.
+Once you have the initial set-up completed, expansion is a breeze when it comes to solar.
+With no problem in terms of significant requirements, solar can be utilized anywhere where the sun’s rays shine bright.

 7. Immediate savings

-Even if you are in a colder or cloudier climate, solar can provide enough electricity to make for significant savings in the household electricity expenditure.
-The biggest advantage is that one can effectively predict the rates of electricity bills even if consumption increases, if the increase is offset by expansion of solar energy.
+Even if you are in a colder or cloudier climate, solar can provide enough electricity to save the household electricity expenditure significantly.
+The most significant advantage is that one can effectively predict the rates of electricity bills even if consumption increases if the expansion of solar energy offsets the increase.

 8. Diverse usage

-One of the crucial advantages of solar energy is that it can be used as a heat source which can be converted to mechanical and electrical energy (through solar thermal plants) or as a light source that is converted directly to electrical energy (photovoltaic cell technology).
-This proves to be highly beneficial as solar energy can be used in a variety of application including water distillation, heating, lighting cooking etc.
+One of the crucial advantages of solar energy is that it can be used as a heat source that can be converted to mechanical and electrical power (through solar thermal plants) or as a light source converted directly to electrical energy (photovoltaic cell technology).
+This proves to be highly beneficial as solar energy can be used in various applications, including water distillation, heating, lighting, cooking, etc.

-While the one major disadvantage that is often cited with respect to solar energy is that it is unpredictable, it must be noted that production directly correlates with time of maximum demand.
-Even so, advances in storage technology are playing a crucial role in balancing the unpredictability.
+While the one major disadvantage that is often cited concerning solar energy is that it is unpredictable, it must be noted that production directly correlates with the time of maximum demand.
+Advances in storage technology play a crucial role in balancing unpredictability.
 With several workarounds for commonly cited disadvantages, there’s hardly a reason to not embrace the path towards a cleaner, greener tomorrow.
-The future of energy lies in the hands of those who can claim self-sufficiency and solar provides everything we need to get there.
+The future of energy lies in the hands of those who can claim self-sufficiency, and solar provides everything we need to get there.